 Gluten Skin & Health Resources

 You know yourself best so if you need to go gluten free for your health, do it.
 And, don’t let anyone question why.
-Check in with a trusted healthcare professionial if you need guidance.
-And, visit the many trustworth resources online.
+Check in with a trusted healthcare professional if you need guidance.
+And, visit the many trustworthy resources online.
 Here are some to get you started:

 - National Celiac Organization.
 A non-profit organization dedicated to educating and advocating for individuals with celiac disease and non-celiac gluten sensitivities,